GSA/digitalgov.gov/content/resources/3/mobile-application-development-program.md

       <ul>
         <li>
-          Use theÂ <a title="Mobile Product Testing Guidelines and Resources" href="https://www.digitalgov.gov/2013/08/22/mobile-product-testing-guidelines/">Mobile Product Testing Guidelines and Resources</a>Â pulled from government and the private sector available in four areas: security/privacy, accessibility, functionality/UX and app performance.
+          Use the <a title="Mobile Product Testing Guidelines and Resources" href="https://www.digitalgov.gov/2013/08/22/mobile-product-testing-guidelines/">Mobile Product Testing Guidelines and Resources</a> pulled from government and the private sector available in four areas: security/privacy, accessibility, functionality/UX and app performance.
         </li>
         <li>
-          Speed up your acquisition of testing services with ready-made sampleÂ <a title="Mobile SOW and Developer Qualifications" href="https://www.digitalgov.gov/resources/mobile-sow-and-developer-qualifications/">SOW language</a>Â with mobile developer qualifications.
+          Speed up your acquisition of testing services with ready-made sample <a title="Mobile SOW and Developer Qualifications" href="https://www.digitalgov.gov/resources/mobile-sow-and-developer-qualifications/">SOW language</a> with mobile developer qualifications.
         </li>
         <li>
-          Leverage a crowd-sourced pool of federal volunteers to test your mobile web app/site on a wide range of mobile devices with theÂ <a title="Federal CrowdSource Mobile Testing Program" href="https://www.digitalgov.gov/services/mobile-application-testing-program/">Federal Crowdsource Mobile Testing Program</a>.
+          Leverage a crowd-sourced pool of federal volunteers to test your mobile web app/site on a wide range of mobile devices with the <a title="Federal CrowdSource Mobile Testing Program" href="https://www.digitalgov.gov/services/mobile-application-testing-program/">Federal Crowdsource Mobile Testing Program</a>.
         </li>
       </ul>
     </td>